MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 ## Introduction ##

 When I had my thirteenth birthday, my parents bought me an awesome gift, they bought me a skateboard.
 Now, this wasn't your ordinary plain shaped skateboard.
 The deck on this board was what is called a cruiser deck.
 It's one of the coolest things you will ever see.
-Having just entered teen hood, and being inspired by this board, I realized my calling in life was to become a world famous skate boarder.
+Having just entered teen hood, and being inspired by this board, I realized my calling in life was to become a famous skate boarder.

-To start off, I tried my hand at skateboard tricks - airs, backsides, kick flips, ollies, you name it - what I discovered was that there is one thing common with all skateboard tricks - they require coordination - something that I didn't have.
+To start off, I tried my hand at skateboard tricks - airs, backsides, kick flips, ollies, you name it - unfortunately, what I discovered with skateboard tricks is that they all have one thing in common - they require coordination - something that I didn't have.

-Having failed at tricks, I moved on to plan B - I decided what I lacked in coordination, I would make up in speed.
+Having failed at tricks, I moved on to the next best thing, what I lacked in coordination I would make up in speed.
 With this brilliant idea, I set out with my two younger brothers to find an appropriate hill to demonstrate my ability.

 Having grown up in KwaZulu Natal, in a place called Forest Hills, I was in no shortage of options.
 In fact, just a block away from where we lived was a perfect specimen of a hill with a newly tarred road going down it.

-To this day, I remember the event clearly.
+To this day I remember the event clearly.
 It was a late January afternoon, my brothers and I walked to the top of the hill where I stood for a few moments staring down it as if I was a surfer looking at a large wave.
 Then, with nerves of steel, I climbed on my skateboard and started my descent.

 About 10 seconds into the ride and about 5 meters down the hill I suddenly had a feeling that this might not be a good idea.
 While my skateboard was doing really well and rapidly picking up speed, it occurred to me that there were a few things I hadn't considered.

 Firstly, the road down this hill came to an abrupt stop at the bottom as it joined a T Junction.
 Cars traveling along the bottom of the hill had zero visibility of anything coming down it.
-This was fine for cars that had breaks, but not so great for a skateboard.
+This was fine for cars that could break, but not so great for a skateboard.

 Secondly, and probably more importantly, I wasn't dressed for the occasion.
 I was wearing shorts and a T-Shirt with no protective gear.

 As these thoughts dawned on me and my speed rapidly increased I made the first good decision of that day - I jumped off.

-As I jumped off, my world went into slow motion - the skateboard which just seconds before had been under my feet continued down the hill and then veered off and crashed into bushes.
+As I jumped my world went into slow motion - the skateboard which just seconds before had been under my feet continued down the hill and then veered off and crashed into bushes.

 I also continued down the hill for a few meters - but with no protective gear I had to rely on my bare hands and knees to come to a stop.
 Standing up and looking down I was surprized that where moments ago was healthy skin, was now replaced by blood and torn flesh.